Findborg-Coop/comet/README.md

 I will set up a demo,  and a group in findborg recall as soon as I get a chance.
 If you can not wait for the demo you can visit http://findborg.com and see it.
 Ofcourse,  you will be looking at a work in progress..

+Ok,  I added a group for Comet on <a href="http://www.findborg.com/recall/groups/item/4-cometframework">ReCall</a>